List of United States Supreme Court cases, volume 259: Child Labor Tax Case

 In Bailey v.
 Drexel Furniture Co., 259 U.S. 20 (1922), the Supreme Court ruled that the 1919 Child Labor Tax Law was unconstitutional as an improper attempt by Congress to penalize employers using child labor.
 The Court concluded that the "tax" imposed by the statute was not a tax, but a penalty in disguise.

 Federal Baseball Club of Baltimore, Inc. v.
 National League of Professional Baseball Clubs

 Federal Baseball Club v.
-National League, 259 U.S. 200 (1922), is a antitrust decision in which the Supreme Court ruled the Sherman Antitrust Act did not apply to Major League Baseball because baseball was not deemed to be interstate commerce.
+National League, 259 U.S. 200 (1922), is an antitrust decision in which the Supreme Court ruled the Sherman Antitrust Act did not apply to Major League Baseball because baseball was not deemed to be interstate commerce.
 This decision is the main reason why MLB has not faced any competitor leagues since 1922 and MLB, to date, remains the only professional sports league in the United States with such an antitrust exemption.